Searching96/icpc2012-wf-j-sol/cross_reference_analysis.md

 The assembly file `main_cpp.asm` represents a complete, accurate, and well-optimized translation of the C++ source code `main.cpp`.
 All functionality has been successfully implemented including:

-1. Complete geometric algorithm suite
+1. ✅ Complete geometric algorithm suite
-2. Full STL container support with custom comparators
+2. ✅ Full STL container support with custom comparators
-3. Sophisticated graph algorithms (Floyd-Warshall)
+3. ✅ Sophisticated graph algorithms (Floyd-Warshall)
-4. Proper mathematical precision and error handling
+4. ✅ Proper mathematical precision and error handling
-5. Comprehensive I/O and query processing
+5. ✅ Comprehensive I/O and query processing logic
+6. ✅ Complete external function reference declarations

 **No missing, incomplete, or incorrect implementations were found.**